 Product must-have: Because rosacea can occur in any skin type, there are multiple moisturizer choices.
 Really Rich Moisture is a non-greasy option that earned a 5-star rating from an anonymous reviewer on Bioelements.com.
 "I have extremely sensitive skin and then rosacea on top of that.
 My face always seems dry no matter what.
 This lotion does not irritate my face.
 It leaves it feeling soft.
 Love it!"
 Alternatively, Calmitude Sensitive Skin Moisturizer is the best moisturizer for rosacea if you have sensitive skin.
 It will hydrate, and is dermatologist and clinically tested to be nonirritating.
 Sun exposure can cause rosacea to flare, so it's very important to always apply a moisturizing broad spectrum sunscreen like RayDefense SPF 30 every day before stepping outside.

-Miscellaneous must-haves: When it comes time to remove makeup at the end of the day, reach for a gentle cream makeup remover that contains calming, soothing ingredients, and has been ophthalmologist tested.
+Miscellaneous must-haves: When it comes time to remove makeup at the end of the day, reach for a Makeup Dissolver Perfected.
+It is gentle, but powerful and has been ophthalmologist tested.
 For a 10 minute fix, choose a mask that can help strengthen and repair the hydro-lipidic barrier of the stratum corneum.
 Those with dry skin should reach for an emollient cream mask for a rich helping of moisture.
-On Bioelements Facebook page, estheticians and Bioelements Facebook fans Lauren Profitt and Luara Lanes both say clients are concerned about dry skin, redness, and broken capillaries, but are afraid to exfoliate because they think it will make matters worse.
+On Bioelements Facebook page, estheticians and Bioelements Facebook fans Lauren Profitt and Laura Lanes both say clients are concerned about dry skin, redness, and broken capillaries, but are afraid to exfoliate because they think it will make matters worse.
 When you need help shedding excess flaking skin, try an exfoliating face mask to stimulate sluggish skin.
 Just be sure to avoid use during a flare up!